amalmigael/amalmigael/index.md

-Its that connection between us.
+It's that connection between us.